bb-froggy/realmjoin-docs/docs/managing-realmjoin.md

 ![RJ AAD Auth](./media/rj-aad-auth.png)

 RealmJoin “Security Requirement” assessment does some pre-checks (Encryption, Patch Level, Firewall, Anti-Virus, etc. – this is optional and can be replaced in parts by Intune-Health-Check).
+In the last step, all mandatory software will be installed (*black screen installation*).
+During this installation, any interaction with the client is suppressed.

 ![RJ Sec Check](./media/rj-sec-check.gif)